 Quinoa is naturally gluten-free.
-However, it could cause issues for some people with celiac disease or a sensitivity to gluten due to the presence of prolamins, which are a type of protein found in wheat and other cereal grains.
+However, research shows that it could cause issues for some people with celiac disease or a sensitivity to gluten due to the presence of prolamins, which are a type of protein found in wheat and other cereal grains.

 Some types of quinoa may also be produced in facilities that process gluten-containing grains as well, which can increase the risk of cross-contamination.
 For this reason, it’s important to purchase only products that are certified gluten-free if you have celiac disease or a sensitivity to gluten.

-- Take a look at the nutrition facts and it’s easy to tell why this pseudocereal is so great for your health.
-In addition to providing a low amount of quinoa calories in each serving, it’s also high in protein, fiber, manganese, magnesium and phosphorus.
+- Take a look at the nutrition facts, and it’s easy to tell why this cooked type of cereal is so great for your health.
+In addition to providing a low amount of calories in each serving, it’s also high in protein, fiber, manganese, magnesium and phosphorus.